ShemarT099/InstrumentClassifer-MachineLearning-/README.md

 These features would then be assigned to a label to be prepared for a supervised learning model.

+# Applications

+This is a program that demonstrates an algorithm's performance and accuracy at detecting muscial instruments with only playing a few seconds of music

 # How to use?

 To use this application, one can open this on a kaggle or jupyter notebook and then run each cell